gizatechxyz/orion/docs/apis/operators/tensor/tensor.transpose.md

 fn transpose(self: @Tensor<T>, axes: Span<usize>) -> Tensor<T>;
 ```

 Returns a new tensor with the axes rearranged according to the given permutation.
-Test

 ## Args